-Black Shuck is a legendary ghostly dog that has been haunting the English countryside for centuries.
+Black Shuck is a legendary ghostly dog that has haunted the English countryside for centuries.
 With its piercing red eyes and shaggy black fur, this creature has been the subject of many chilling tales.
-Where did this eerie legend come from and what is the history behind it?
+Where did this eerie legend come from, and what is its history?

 The Origins of Black Shuck

-On 4 August 1577, a "Straunge and terrible Waunder" took place at the church of St Mary, Bungay, in Suffolk.
-A huge storm unexpectedly blew up outside the church as the morning service got underway.
+On 4 August 1577, a "Straunge and terrible Waunder" occurred at the church of St Mary, Bungay, in Suffolk.
+A huge storm blew up outside the church as the morning service began.
 Enormous thunderclaps and flashes of lightning rocked the chapel to its very core.
 Moments afterwards, the doors slammed open, and the horrified parishioners were met by a hideous black dog.

 It padded along the aisle with "greate swiftnesse and incredible haste" and, as it moved between two members of the congregation, the others watched in horror as the demon "wrung the necks of them bothe".
 The hound brushed against another onlooker, rendering him "as shrunken as a piece of leather left in a hot fire".
 Soon after, the monster went to the nearby Blythburgh church, where he killed three members of the congregation and scratched the north door with deep claw marks that can still be seen today.

 The origins of Black Shuck are shrouded in mystery.
 Some historians believe that the legend may be inspired by the Viking myth of the blackhound Garmr, who guarded the gates of Hel.
-Legend says that the hound arrived with the Viking invaders, who brought with them tales of Odin's hounds.
+Legend says the hound arrived with the Viking invaders, who brought tales of Odin's hounds.
 The Anglo-Saxons singularized them, creating the legend of Black Shuck.
-The name Shuck is derived from the old English succa, meaning demon.
-Others suggest that the legend may be influenced by the black dogs that were kept by the monks of the nearby Abbey of Bury St Edmunds.
+Shuck is derived from the old English succa, meaning demon.
+Others suggest that the legend may be influenced by the black dogs kept by the monks of the nearby Abbey of Bury St Edmunds.

 Black Shuck Sightings